 Oboist Keve Wilson

 From Hyde Park, NY and a graduate of Eastman School of Music, Keve studied oboe with Richard Killmer, piano with Judith Handman and dance with Elizabeth Clark.
-She lives in New York City with her husband Kerry and Portuguese water dog Stella.
+She lives in New York City with her husband Kerry and Portuguese water dog Bugsy.

 Keve has performed at Feinstein's/54 Below with best friend and colleague, Rachel Handman, as well as on a regular basis with City Center Encores!, American Modern Ensemble, Bridge Arts Ensemble, Concerts in Motion, On-Site Opera, and many other organizations.
 She can be heard on tour around the world with the Grammy Nominated Absolute Ensemble.

 An inspiring show for middle and high school students, Keve shares her journey "from the band room to Broadway" in a unique interactive performance.
 Accompanied by pianist/conductor of My Fair Lady, Paul Staroba, this show gets to the heart of what it means to be a working musician.

 Keve was the oboist in the 2018 Broadway revival of Carousel at the Imperial Theater.

 "the talented and good-humored oboist” -Time Out New York

 Keve's solo CD Pure Imagination is on Composer's Concordance records/NAXOS